eMetaboHUB-MAMA/mama-paper/paper/paper.md

 For both options you need a MySQL database (See MAMA documentation for recommanded version and configuration).

 <!-- Code repository -->
-For option one, please follow each repository `README.md` file instruction to install and configure correctly third part tools, libraries and dependencies (Apache and PHP modules and versions).
+For option one, please follow each repository `README.md` files instruction to install and configure correctly third part tools, libraries and dependencies (Apache and PHP modules and versions).
 This option is recommanded if you want to fork the project and implement your own MAMA version.

 <!-- Docker image -->
 The option two is only recommended if you want to run the lastest version of the MAMA project.
-Warning: you need to update MAMA configuration files (`config/mama-config.ini` for `MAMA - REST` and `config/mama-webapp.json` for `MAMA WebApp`).
+**Warning**: you need to update MAMA configuration files (`config/mama-config.ini` for `MAMA - REST` and `config/mama-webapp.json` for `MAMA WebApp`).
 We also advise to host configuration files on the server side and mount them into your Docker containers with `-v | --volumes` docker option or edit directly files in docker containers + `docker commit` changes.
 The Apache daemon must be restart to reload configuration updates in both containers).

 <!-- FAIR and GDPR -->